sri-nadh/LangGraph-WebSearch-Agent-STM/README.md

 ## 🖥️ Usage

-1. **Start a Conversation**: Type your question in the chat input
+1. **Automatic Session**: Each page load automatically creates a new conversation session
 2. **Web Search Queries**: Ask about current events, recent information, or any topic requiring web search
-3. **Conversational Context**: The agent remembers previous messages in the conversation
+3. **Conversational Context**: The agent remembers previous messages within the same session
-4. **Session Management**: Type "quit", "exit", or "bye" to end the session
+4. **Session Management**:
+   - Type "quit", "exit", or "bye" to end the current session
-5. **Clear Chat**: Use the clear button to reset the conversation
+   - Click "Clear" button to start a fresh session
+   - Refresh the page for a completely new conversation
+5. **Multi-Tab Support**: Open multiple tabs for parallel conversations

 ### Example Interactions